 Teddy Walters

-Guitarist Teddy Wilson created a major sensation in November 1943 when he got up for the first time to sing with Tommy Dorsey’s band.
+Guitarist Teddy Walters created a major sensation in November 1943 when he got up for the first time to sing with Tommy Dorsey’s band.
 Critics and music fans alike proclaimed him the greatest find in recent years, and for a brief period Frank Sinatra had to keep looking over his shoulder as the younger Walters threatened to end his reign as the king of swoon.
 Unfortunately, it wasn’t to be.
 Walters lacked the professional training of a vocalist and was never able to translate his initial momentum into a long-term career as a singer.
 After moving on to Jimmy Dorsey’s band, where he spent more than a year, Walters’ solo career quickly fizzled.

 A Philadelphia native and the son of famous Dixieland drummer Danny Alvin, Teddy Walters worked with several bands, including those of Ray Noble and Raymond Scott, before joining fellow Philadelphian Charlie Ventura’s first orchestra in May 1942, where he received feature billing.[1]
 Walters was chiefly a guitarist, though he had on occasion sang with Noble’s band.
 Walters’ guitar skills were what attracted the attention of Gene Krupa, who quickly signed him away from Ventura.
 When Krupa singer Johnny Desmond received his draft notice, Walters filled in at the mike.
 The band’s vocal arrangements were in Desmond’s key, however, and Walters didn’t fare well with the material.
 After Krupa brought in Ray Eberle as a permanent replacement, Walters decided to give up on singing.
 He left Krupa soon after.